MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 1. Enter the following required items in the form displayed, using values from your B2C tenant and application.
 Fields that are not required (those without an asterisk) may be left blank.

     - **Application Name**: The name for your B2C Application, for example "Fabrikam B2C".
-    - **Tenant Name**: The name of your B2C Tenant, for example use "fabrikam" if the domain shows as "fabrikam.onmicrosoft.com" for the B2C Tenant.
+    - **Tenant Name**: The name of your B2C tenant (for example, use "fabrikam" if the domain appears as "fabrikam.onmicrosoft.com" for the B2C tenant).
     - **Forget Password Policy ID**: The forget password user flow policy ID, for example "B2C_1_PasswordReset".
     - **Signup Signin Policy ID**: The sign up and sign in user flow policy ID, for example "B2C_1_signup_signin".
     - **Client GUID**: The B2C application ID, for example "22290eb2-c52e-42e9-8b35-a2b0a3bcb9e6".
     - **Edit Profile Policy ID**: The profile editing user flow policy ID, for example "B2C_1A_ProfileEdit".

 1. Select **OK**.
 You should now see the name of your B2C application appear in the list.
-1. Select **Save** to save the entry or changes.
+1. Select **Save** to save your changes.

 ### Associate the B2C application to your site and channel